 Parents, what conversation is dreaded more than the initial one about pornography?
 I’m not sure there is one!
 Teaching kids about where babies come from seems simple in comparison.
 The good news is that it’s not as difficult as you think.
 I’ve broken it down into three relatively painless steps: 1) Start early, 2) empower kids with the basics, and 3) keep on learning and talking!

-When To Talk To Kids About Porn: Start Early
+When To Talk To My Kids About Pornography: Start Early

 How early should you begin warning your child about pornography?
 The short answer is as soon as they have any access to the internet (or apps that lead to the internet). #SoonerIsSafer!
 No conscientious parent allows a child access to a busy street without teaching them about the dangers of oncoming cars.
 It just makes sense to give young kids a gentle warning about harmful content as soon as they are allowed to play on the byways of the internet in this digital world.